voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 This means we can start to build a better democracy *today*, without changing a single law.
 So [join us](https://united.vote/join).

-We hope that liquid democracy can help us address many of the problems facing our country, so that we can build a republic stronger and more inclusive than ever before.
+Liquid democracy can help us address many of the problems facing our country, so that we can build a republic stronger and more inclusive than ever before.

 Please reach out — [**support@united.vote**](mailto:support@united.vote) — with any questions, concerns, or support.
 We'd love to hear from you.